crememories/web-template/src/config/README.md

 _marketplace environment_, and the _client app_.
-If the client app supports process name and alias saved to the listing's extended data (_src/util/transaction.js_), it assumes that its own codebase is capable to render transaction-related UIs for that listing - and it expects that process with the same name is also created in connected marketplace environment on Flex backend.
+If the client app supports process name and alias saved to the listing's extended data (_src/util/transaction.js_), it assumes that its own codebase is capable to render transaction-related UIs for that listing - and it expects that process with the same name is also created in connected marketplace environment on Sharetribe backend.

 A developer/customizer is therefore responsible for keeping these 3 things in sync.
-If a process is added/discarded/edited on the Flex backend, the client app also needs to be updated and listings might need to be updated (which can be made with Integration API).
+If a process is added/discarded/edited on the Sharetribe backend, the client app also needs to be updated and listings might need to be updated (which can be made with Integration API).

 ### Default listing field: **_unitType_**